Memory effects in a dynamical decoupling process

 \subsection{Measure of memory effects}

-The measure of non-Markovianity defined in Ref. \cite{Hou2015} deals with a quantum process governed by a system-environment Hamiltonian (possibly time-dependent) $H(t)=H_S(t)+H_E(t)+H_{SE}(t)$ like Eq. (\ref{Eqn:Hmt}) or Eq. (\ref{Eqn:HmtControl}), an arbitrary system initial state $\rho_S(t_I)$ and a fixed initial state of the environment $\rho_E(t_I)$.
-Here $t_I$ is an arbitrary initial time of an evolution conditioned by
+The measure of non-Markovianity defined in Ref.\ \cite{Hou2015} deals with a quantum process governed by a system-environment Hamiltonian (possibly time-dependent) $H(t)=H_S(t)+H_E(t)+H_{S\!E}(t)$ like Eq. (\ref{Eqn:Hmt}) or Eq. (\ref{Eqn:HmtControl}), an arbitrary system initial state $\rho_S(t_I)$, a fixed initial state of the environment $\rho_E(t_I)$, and the condition

-i.e., the system is uncorrelated with the environment before an evolution.
+where $t_I$ is an arbitrary initial time.
 In general, the initial state of the environment is given by \cite{Li2018}

-If the environment Hamiltonian $H_E$ is time-independent and the environmental initial state is a steady state of $H_E$ (e.g., a thermal state), Eq.\ (\ref{Eqn:InitialCondition}) reduces to $\rho_{SE}(t_I)=\rho_S(t_I)\otimes\rho_E$.